Our new home in the Fort

 Why the Near Southside?
 The Near Southside is home to many of our major clinical partners and the greatest concentration of health care entities.
 This is the perfect location for the new medical school and is in walking distance to many of our clinical partners.

-The Burnett School of Medicine’s new home will be at the corner of Rosedale and Henderson Streets in the heart of the Fort Worth’s medical district.
+The Burnett School of Medicine at TCU’s new home will be at the corner of Rosedale and Henderson Streets in the heart of Fort Worth’s Medical Innovation District.

 Est. Building Size